Frequently Asked Questions

 Yes.
-We may choose to initiate a waiting list after we reach enrollment capacity.
+We may initiate a waiting list after we reach enrollment capacity.

-Spots in the program are limited because each student has an individual weekly meeting with their Student Support Specialist, whose rosters do become full.
+Spots in the program are limited because each student has an individual weekly meeting with their Student Support Specialist, whose rosters become full.

 The chance of a spot opening in spring is more likely than a spot opening in the fall.

 Although being on the waiting list can be disappointing, it just means that there will be a different path to enrollment in the SALT Center.

 If you are truly interested in attending the University of Arizona, we would strongly suggest that you use support from any of the following campus resources during the fall semester:

 1. Disability Resources (DRC) – provides testing and classroom accommodations

 2. The Think Tank – provides academic support for all students enrolled at the University of Arizona.

 3. Counseling and Psych Services (CAPS) – licensed mental health professionals who help students cope with the hardships of life

 4. Campus Health Services/ Campus Health Pharmacy – promotes health, wellness, safety

-* Historically, April 1st has been the date that the SALT Center has reached capacity and initiated a waiting list.
-SALT Center candidates are encouraged to submit a complete application and complete our enrollment steps by this date in order to have the highest chance of avoiding the waiting list.
+* SALT Center candidates are encouraged to submit a complete application and complete our enrollment steps in order to have the highest chance of avoiding the waiting list.